 Housing and Meals:

 Students tend to prepare meals as a group and buy food at the local grocery store.
-There are also cafeterias on campus and a variety of restaurants and pubs in town.
+There are also cafeterias on campus and a variety of restaurants in town.

 Fitness and Health Expectations: